tbrowder/TXF/README.md

 head1 Additional LICENSE

-Two files are licensed under the Apache-2.0 license:
+One file is licensed under the Apache-2.0 license:

-  * ./lib/TXF/Transaction.rakumod

-  * ./lib/TXF/Utils.rakumod
+  * ./lib/TXF/GoogleTXF.rakumod

-The original source of those files came from [https://github.com/mbrukman/csv2txf](https://github.com/mbrukman/csv2txf) and were converted to their present from Python to Raku.
+The original source of the content of that file came from [https://github.com/mbrukman/csv2txf](https://github.com/mbrukman/csv2txf) and was converted to its present form from Python to Raku.